101 – Queen’s University

 Bachelor of Applied Sciences (Program Code QE)

-Students in the Engineering program at Queen’s University complete a common first-year curriculum before streaming into 1 of the following disciplines for the start of second year:
+Students in the Faculty of Engineering and Applied Science at Queen’s University complete a common first-year curriculum before streaming in to one of the following disciplines at the start of second year:

 - Engineering Chemistry